 With the launch of the WhatsApp Business Solution, companies are eager to get on board with this simple and incredibly efficient communication platform.
 And why not?
-With over 2 million active users and an estimated 100 billion messages sent every day, the reasons are pretty clear.
+With over 2 billion active users and an estimated 100 billion messages sent every day, the reasons are pretty clear.

 What isn’t clear though, is the matter of WhatsApp Business pricing.